renehorstmann/Pixelc/doc.md

 6. Use the Dot Mode ![img](res/button_dot.png)
 7. Draw your stamp

-Lets draw a fish as a stamp in grayscale
+Lets draw a fish as a stamp in grayscale.

 ![img](doc/kernel_stamp_image.png)

-We can now print the fish in different colors onto our image
+We can now print the fish in different colors onto our image.

 ![img](doc/kernel_stamp_usage.png)